magocbi/frontendmentor.io/stats-preview-card-component/README.md

 ### Useful resources

-- [MDN after pseudo](https://developer.mozilla.org/en-US/docs/Web/CSS/::after) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [MDN after pseudo](https://developer.mozilla.org/en-US/docs/Web/CSS/::after) - This helped me with the overlay over the element.
+- [CSS tricks](https://css-tricks.com/basics-css-blend-modes/) - This helped me getting the correct color on the image.

 ## Author